TheTexta/obsidian-main/Psychology/Social Psychology/Prejudice.md

 ##### Scapegoat theory:
 #### Cognitive Shortcuts
 ##### Out-group homogeneity bias:
 The tendency to see the out-group all similar but recognise the individuality of those in a in group.
-An overestimation of similarity of the outgroup.
+An overestimation of similarity of the in-group and underestimation of the ability of the out-group.
+We see others the same and like as more individual.
+Out-groups are more prone to stereotyping.
 ###### Other-Race Effect:
 The tendency to see this bias in your own race but not others. e.g. not being able to see the uniqueness of a group, "they all look the same".
 ###### Own-Age Bias:
 This apparently also applies to an own age bias.
 The tendency to better recognise people in your own age group.

+######